japankid-code/weco-site/README.md

+# weco-site

+The [repo is here](https://github.com/japankid-code/weco-site), and this project is [deployed here](https://weco-site.herokuapp.com/)

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).